 Spontaneous worship is not a new concept, but it is seeing a resurgence as worshipers seek authentic experiences in God’s presence.
-It’s a prominent part of the music from Bethel Church in California, but it’s by no means exclusive to them.
 Here are some thoughts on what spontaneous worship is, what it looks like when done well, and a few tips on how you can be skilled in leading it.

 What is spontaneous worship?

 Let’s define it pretty narrowly as singing something outside the words and melody of your chosen songs.
 Spontaneous worship could happen at the end of your worship set, in between songs, or even in the middle of a song during an instrumental section.

 This excludes a couple things.
 Playing instruments is definitely an expression of worship but not what we are discussing here.
 Spontaneous worship is also different that ad libbing, vocal “riffing” off the lines of a song – a good skill to have, but different than our subject.

 Spontaneous worship takes the form of singing.
 It could be soloistic, or it could be simple where everyone could sing along.

 What does spontaneous worship look like when done well?

 When done well, spontaneous worship is inspired by the Holy Spirit.
 That doesn’t mean you have to wait until you feel goosebumps.
 You have permission to respond to God even when you don’t feel like it.
 But let it be led by the Spirit of God.